gabrielfalcao/carpentry/README.md

 ## Running it locally

-1. You will need a cassandra instance or cluster running
-2. Also a redis instance available for the workers :+1:
+2. All you will need is a redis instance available for the workers :+1:
 3. Have bower installed
 4. create a virtual env